biochips/Nuclei-Segmentation/README.md

 from skimage.color import rgb2gray
 ```

 Load images from the paper.
-Just the three HepG2 images for this example.
+To get individual images, I cropped the HepG2 images and saved as 8-bit grayscale images.

 ```python
 #First, load in images.
 #We have for this example: nuclear staining and BrdU staining